hauptem/Anthropic-Claude_36-Cipher-Gematria_Skill/README.md

 # 36-Cipher Gematria - Claude Skill

-A Claude skill that enables gematria calculations across 36 different cipher systems directly within Claude conversations.
+A skill for Anthropic's Claude that enables gematria calculations across 36 different cipher systems directly within Claude conversations as a prebuilt skill.

 ## What This Skill Does

 This skill extends Claude's capabilities by providing instant gematria calculations for any phrase across 36 cipher systems.
-Claude can:
 - Calculate gematria values on demand during conversation
 - Show detailed letter-by-letter breakdowns for any cipher
-- Handle numbers by summing individual digits (e.g., 123 = 1+2+3 = 6)
-- Always calculate fresh (never uses memorized values)

 ## Supported Ciphers (36 Total)